-Prerequisite(s): WSTU 300 and upper level standing; plus for those involved in leading worship teams in the practicum, MUSI 220 290 is required; MUSI 405 is recommended.
-For those involved in leading choir/ensembles in the practicum, MUSI 405 is required.
-(1-0; 0-0) MUSI 403 Worship Design and Leadership 3 (1 sem. hr.)
+Prerequisite(s): WRSH 201,301 Co-requisite: MUSI/WRSH 401 MUSI 403 Worship Design and Leadership 3 (1 sem. hr.)
 A continuation of the local church practicum of MUSI 402, typically in the same church.
 The practicum covers the entire semester, with scheduled involvement to be determined early in the semester in cooperation with the ministry leadership of the local church.
 It is expected that hands-on responsibilities in this semester are increased over those of MUSI 402.
 The student works under the immediate supervision of a staff or qualified lay leader in the local church, and within the general supervision of a TWU instructor.
 NB: Pass/Fail course.
+Cross-listed: WRSH 403.

-Cross-listed: WSTU 403.
-Prerequisite(s): MUSI 402.
+Prerequisite(s): MUSI/WRSH 402.
 (0-0; 1-0) MUSI 405 Conducting I (3 sem. hrs.)
 An introduction to the principles and techniques of choral and instrumental conducting.
 The acquisition of fundamental conducting skills, facility in score reading and analysis, and rehearsal techniques are emphasized.
 Prerequisite(s): MUSI 131, 132; 325, 326; open to non-Music majors by instructor's consent.
 (3-0; 0-0) MUSI 406 Conducting II (3 sem. hrs.)
 The study of conducting techniques required for difficult examples using traditional compositional techniques and contemporary compositions, including aleatory music.
 Topics include the refinement of patterns and gestures, score preparation, and the psychology of musical organizations.
 Students from the class may be selected for performances with the campus ensembles.
 NB: Not offered every year.
 See department chair.
 Prerequisite(s): MUSI 405.
 (0-0; 3-0) MUSI 407 Choral Arranging (3 sem. hrs.)
 An introduction to choral arranging techniques.
 Materials are taken from classical music, popular melodies, carols, and original melodies.
 Student arrangements are performed and discussed in class as often as possible.
 NB: Not offered every year.
 See department chair.
 Prerequisite(s): MUSI 325, 326 (may be taken concurrently).
 (3-0 or 3-0) MUSI 425 20th Century Music (3 sem. hrs.)
 An examination of representative musical literature spanning the 20th and 21st centuries, including compositional practice, analysis, and approaches to history.
 Analytical issues are examined in response to questions of structural integrity, pitch and temporal organization, and the relationship of recent musical discourse to the tradition of the common practice.
 Students develop critical interpretive tools through engagement with musicological literature that addresses issues of history, the relationship of music and culture and aesthetic value.
 NB: Not offered every year.
-See department chair.
-Prerequisite(s): MUSI 325, 236.
+See department chair Prerequisite(s): MUSI 325, 236.
 (3-0 or 3-0) MUSI 427, 428, 429 Composition (2 or 3 sem. hrs.)
 A continuation of MUSI 329, with emphasis on major works for larger ensembles.
 The study of composition with an emphasis on the student producing pieces in a variety of genres and styles (generally more extended works for a variety of ensembles or digital media).
 The course format involves weekly sessions of a private or semiprivate nature, with the instructor guiding the student in his or her work.
 The workload expectations vary with the credit assigned (2 or 3 sem. hrs. credit).
 NB: May not be available every semester.
 Prerequisite(s): MUSI 329 and instructor's permission.
 (0-1-0 or 0-1-0) MUSI 430 Foundations and Principles of Music Education (3 sem. hrs.)
 An introduction to the historical, philosophical, sociological, and psychological foundations of music education.
 Topics covered include: program development, teaching methods, administration, supervision, and evaluation.
 NB: Not offered every year.
 See department chair.
 Cross-listed: EDUC 430.